shumatepf/BigIntCalc/README.md

 ## Description

 This program works similar to Java [BigInteger](https://docs.oracle.com/javase/7/docs/api/java/math/BigInteger.html) in that operations are performed on Strings rather than ints.
-Each operation function breaks the Strings into arrays of individual ints.
-From these arrays, the operations can be performed.
-Each function returns a String object.
+Each function breaks the Strings into arrays of individual ints and returns a String object.
 The 4 functions are:
 - Add
 - Subtract